Buyers compare house prices like private eyes doing their best detective work, leaving no stone unturned in their sleuthing.

 - Days on market––how long each home takes to sell.
 This will help you determine if homes like yours are desirable based on how fast or slow they sell.

-- Interest rates––with higher interest rates, owning a home becomes more expensive and sales of homes typically decline.
-Stay up to date on the current interest rates to determine if the buyer pool will be small or large.
+- Interest rates––when interest rates rise for a prolonged period, owning a home becomes more expensive and this may cause the pace of home sales to stall and buyer demand to wane.
+Stay up to date on current interest rates (Freddie Mac puts out a weekly Primary Mortgage Market Survey) to determine if the buyer pool will be small or large.

 Work with an agent to compare house prices and price your home for the market